Call The Office

 Frenectomy in Leederville

-Whether you or your child is tongue-tied or lip-tied, come to us at Dentists on Vincent!
+Whether you are tongue-tied or lip-tied, come to us at Dentists on Vincent!
 We provide safe and painless treatment procedures for your oral health issues.

 Visit your Leederville dentist today!